Three-fingered sloths (Bradypus)

 Three-fingered sloth’s hair is specially adapted to facilitate the growth of symbiotic algae and fungi.
 Each hair has a unique groove running along the length of the shaft which traps moisture.
 The algae and fungi that grow make the sloth appear green which facilitates camouflage in the rainforest canopy.

-Some species of fungi living in sloth fur have even been found to be active against certain strains of bacteria, cancer and parasites!
-Alongside hosting algae and fungi, sloth hair also provides home to an entire ecosystem of invertebrates – some species of which are found nowhere else on earth!
+Some species of fungi living in sloth fur have even been found to be active against certain strains of bacteria, cancer, and parasites!
+Alongside hosting algae and fungi, sloth hair also provides a home to an entire ecosystem of invertebrates – some species of which are found nowhere else on earth!
 A single sloth can host up to 950 moths and beetles within its fur.
-These colonies of invertebrates don’t appear to bother the sloth: they merely lay their eggs in sloth feces and feed on the algae and fungi found within the hair.

 All three-fingered sloths are strict folivores – meaning that they only eat leaves.
 Sloths in the Bradypus genus are known to feed from over 90 tree species as a whole, but each individual will often only consume 7-12 different trees, favoring the younger, greener leaves due to their lower toxin content.